MA

 You will need to submit a portfolio of your creative or life writing when you apply.
 Your portfolio should include one item, or a combination of items, from the following list (up to a maximum of 6,000 words):

-• 1 or 2 short stories
+• One or two short stories

 • 10-15 poems